Kreagentle/coding-interview-patterns/twopointers/README.md

 # Valid Palindrome II

 Write a function that takes a string as input and checks whether it can be a valid palindrome by removing at most one character from it.

+# Minimum number of moves to make palindrome

+Given a string s, return the minimum number of moves required to transform s into a palindrome.
+In each move, you can swap any two adjacent characters in s.